elizabethdaly/data-analysis-project/README.md

 ![head](images/head.JPG)

 ### 2.2 Descriptive statistics <a name="sec2p2"></a>
 Pandas **describe()** can provide a quick summary of the data set as outlined in the notebook.
 However, without looking at the data in more detail, we cannot yet state what we think a typical diner is.
 What I mean is, just because most of the diners are male, smokers, and eating dinner on Saturday when we consider one variable at a time, that doesn't mean that all of these conditions are met simultaneously.
 In the notebook I calculate the tip as a fraction of the total bill as I think it's a measure of tip size that we are more familiar with.
-That is also done in the https://devarea.com/ reference below, in Wes McKinney's book when he is using the Tips data set as an example, and in the *Case Study 1: Restaurant Tipping* report also below.
+That is also done in the https://devarea.com/ reference below, in Wes McKinney's book when he is using the Tips data set as an example, and in the *Case Study 1: Restaurant Tipping* report, also below.
 So it seems like a sensible step to take.
 The output of pandas **describe(include="all")** is shown below.
 Here, all columns of the DataFrame are included in the analysis.

 ![describeAll](images/describeAll.JPG)